 Some researchers have concluded that they negatively impact certain types of cognitive performance.

-Others worry that video games offer more opportunity to remain sedentary in our increasingly inactive lives.
+Others worry that video games offer more opportunity to

 The debate is ongoing and will, no doubt, rage on.
 Now, however, researchers from the University of Sydney in Australia are attempting to harness video games to assist in a specific health problem: chronic low back pain.